 Why Is it Bad to Put a Credit Card in a Phone Case?
+(2 Reasons)

 If you’re wondering if the phone case will damage the credit card, that’s covered a bit later.

 If you lose your phone or it is stolen, someone now has your phone and your credit card.

 #1 Phones and Credit Cards Both Contain Personal Information

 A missing credit card is already bad enough, but if someone has your phone and credit card, the situation can be a lot worse.

 That means a person can have your credit card information and the phone number used to verify your identity.

 Even if you cancel your card as soon as it goes missing, they could use your missing phone to have the next card sent to them.

 It’s an evolving problem that gets hard to resolve.

-Unlocked Phones Are Potentially Devastating
+#2 Unlocked Phones Are Potentially Devastating

 They can take identity theft to the highest level, and it can be completely devastating.

-They have your phone number for online IDs, and they have the physical credit card, which can be used partially for in-person identification.
+They have your phone number for online IDs, and they have your physical credit card, which can be used partially for in-person identification.

 It takes a lot on their end, but if they think it’s worth the effort, they can cause you years of pain with just these two things.